General Plan Information

 11. I am graduating/terminating from my residency program soon – when will my benefits end?

 If your termination date is the final day of the month (i.e. June 30) your benefits will end on that day.
 If you terminate any other day during the month (i.e. July 10), your benefits will continue through to the end of the month (July 31).
-Once we receive a termination date from your hospital, we will automatically mail you a COBRA letter, which will provide information on how to continue your health coverage.
-See What is COBRA? for more information.
+Once we receive a termination date from your hospital, we will automatically mail you a COBRA letter, which will provide information on how to continue your coverage.

 12. What is COBRA?

 COBRA is a Federal Act that allows employees and their eligible dependents to temporarily continue their health coverage due to reduction of work hours or loss of employment.
-You may extend your coverage for a maximum of 18 months and you must pay the monthly premium in order to remain active.
+Under HSBP, you may extend your coverage for a maximum of 36 months and you must pay the monthly premium in order to remain active.

 13. What benefits are covered under COBRA?

-Your health insurance, prescription coverage, dental insurance, and optical benefits will all continue under COBRA.
-Legal services, disability, and life insurance will terminate at the end of employment.
+Your prescription coverage, dental insurance, optical benefits, supplemental dental, supplemental medical, mental health, newborn, and obstetrical will all continue under COBRA.
+Professional education, conference, legal services, disability, and life insurance will terminate at the end of employment.
 However, you will have the right to convert your life insurance and disability coverage to an individual policy, and will receive information about your conversion rights in your COBRA letter.
+Note: HSBP COBRA DOES NOT INCLUDE YOUR HEALTH INSURANCE – you should contact your hospital’s benefits office for more information on continuing your health coverage.

 Contact the benefits office at 212-356-8180 and make sure we have your termination date on file.
 We rely on your employer to notify us of your residency termination date, and occasionally, there are delays in receiving this information.
 In addition, make sure we have your most current address on file.
 Once we have this information, we can generate a COBRA letter for you.